trishume/trishume.github.com/_posts/2015-03-07-configuring-spacemacs-a-tutorial.md

 ## The "private" Directory

 This is a folder in the main Spacemacs directory where you can put configuration layers for your own personal use.
-You can create a template layer in this directory using `<SPC> : configuration-layer/create-layer RET`.
+You can create a template layer in this directory using `SPC SPC configuration-layer/create-layer RET`.

 The descriptive comments in the template `packages.el` do a pretty good job of explaining what to do.
 Basically you add the package you want to include to the `yourlayernamehere-packages` list and then create `yourlayernamehere-init-yourpackagenamehere` functions where you use [use-package](https://github.com/jwiegley/use-package) to load the package and set it up.
 Take a look at [existing layers](https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Btools/finance) for examples of how to set up packages and keybindings.